InterBolt/selectable/README.md

 along with the following quote, _"if this was done with context selectors then you have to know precisely what you’re selecting in advance. the author of useColor can’t “narrow down” the scope to just the color changes"_

 But something still didn't feel quite right about doing away with the `useSelector` pattern altogether.
-So over the next couple of days I designed `@interbolt/narrow-ctx` to experiment with a way to somewhat "fix" `useContextSelector`'s composability problem.
+So over the next couple of days I designed `@interbolt/selectable` to experiment with a way to somewhat "fix" `useContextSelector`'s composability problem.

-See the usage section to see how I implement `useTheme` and `useColor` while retaining the selector pattern API from my suggested `useContextSelector`

 # Blog